Pruszków County

 Pruszków County (powiat pruszkowski) is a unit of territorial administration and local government (powiat) in Masovian Voivodeship, east-central Poland.
 It came into being on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Pruszków, which lies 15 km west of Warsaw.
 The county also contains the towns of Piastów, lying 4 km north-east of Pruszków, and Brwinów, 7 km south-west of Pruszków.

 The county covers an area of 246.31 km2.
 As of 2019 its total population is 165,039, out of which the population of Pruszków is 62,076, that of Piastów is 22,619, that of Brwinów is 13,601, and the rural population is 66,743.

 Neighbouring counties

-Pruszków County is bordered by Warsaw West County to the north, the city of Warsaw to the east, Piaseczno County to the south-east and Grodzisk Mazowiecki County to the west.
+Pruszków County is bordered by Warsaw West County to the north, the city of Warsaw to the east, Piaseczno County to the south-east and Grodzisk County to the west.